SensesProject/land-use/src/assets/text/en.md

 ### Emissions

-GHG emissions from AFOLU show increasing trends for nitrous oxide (N₂O) and methane (CH₄) since the 1960s, which reflect the tremendous increase in the use of industrial nitrogen fertilizer and the substantical increase of livestock production (enteric fermentation).
+GHG emissions from AFOLU show increasing trends for nitrous oxide (N₂O) and methane (CH₄) since the 1960s, which reflect the tremendous increase in the use of industrial nitrogen fertilizer and the substantial increase of livestock production (enteric fermentation).

 +++ solution 0

 ## Potentials and trade-offs of land-based mitigation

 The AFOLU sector is a major contributor to global greenhouse gas (GHG) emissions today.
 The future trajectory of AFOLU GHG emissions depends on various factors including technological, social and economic developments (e.g. population and dietary patterns).
-Moreover, the AFOLU sector can play an important role for climate change mitigation through land-based Carbon Dioxide Removal (CDR) options such as Bioenergy with Carbon Capture and Storage (BECCS) and afforestation.
+Moreover, the AFOLU sector can play an important role in climate change mitigation through land-based Carbon Dioxide Removal (CDR) options such as Bioenergy with Carbon Capture and Storage (BECCS) and afforestation.

-In the following we show land use and AFOLU GHG emissions for a «no climate policy» scenario (SSP2-Baseline) and a 1.5°C pathway (SSP2-19) from the [IPCC 1.5°C database](https://data.ene.iiasa.ac.at/iamc-1.5c-explorer/).
+In the following, we show land use and AFOLU GHG emissions for a «no climate policy» scenario (SSP2-Baseline) and a 1.5°C pathway (SSP2-19) from the [IPCC 1.5°C database](https://data.ene.iiasa.ac.at/iamc-1.5c-explorer/).

 +++ solution 1